 | 5:00 p.m. | Sunset viewpoint | 60 minutes |

-That pace leaves room for traffic, photos, and the kind of staring that this canyon tends to demand.
+That pace leaves room for traffic, photos, and the kind of staring this canyon tends to demand.

 Morning: Visitor Center, Gunnison Point, and the best overlooks